-The Queensland Government announced it has partnered with Sunlover by providing matched funding to expand and enhance our marine tourism infrastructure at Arlington Reef to enrich visitor experiences on the Great Barrier Reef.
+The Queensland Government announced in July 2019 that it has partnered with Sunlover by providing matched funding to expand and enhance our marine tourism infrastructure at Arlington Reef to enrich visitor experiences on the Great Barrier Reef.

 In 2017, Sunlover added the first waterslide on the Great Barrier Reef to our two-story deluxe Moore Reef Marine Base.
 The ‘Sunlover Sunslide’ was an immediate hit, luring visitors from around the world, and has demonstrated that innovative reef experiences can be created while having the utmost respect for the precious marine environment.
 It is anticipated that the addition of two Sunlover Sunslides at Arlington Reef will assist in drawing more visitors to the region, as well as providing local jobs during the construction and ongoing operations.